International Authors' Stage: Édouard Louis (FR)

 Combines lived experience with sociology and philosophy

-Édouard Louis was born Eddy Bellegueule and debuted in 2014 with the award-winning bestseller The End of Eddy Bellegueule about his own upbringing as a homosexual in 'Outskirts France' in an environment of total poverty – culturally, socially and economically.
-Since then, among others, Change: A Novel about Louis' own transformation through his escape from the absolute bottom of society to the highest peaks cemented his position in European literature.
+Édouard Louis was born Eddy Bellegueule and debuted in 2014 with the award-winning bestseller The End of Eddy Bellegueule about his own upbringing as a homosexual in 'Outskirts France' in an environment of total poverty - culturally, socially and economically.
+Since then, the Method of Transformation, about Louis' own transformation through his escape from the absolute bottom of society to the highest peaks, has cemented his position in European literature.
 In his writing, Louis combines his lived experiences with his sociological knowledge from his studies in sociology and philosophy at two of France's most prominent universities, École Normale Supérieure and École des Hautes Études et Science Sociales.

 An evening about structure of society and freedom